 - If the cluster has already been installed, tested, and configured, but only needs to be configured now for a new network, then the administrator should only need to look at Chapter 6.
-Chapter 6 lays out how to carry out the most common configuration changes that usually need to be done to make the cluster work in the new network. - For administrators that are very unfamiliar with clusters, reading the introduction (Chapter 2) and then the more detailed installation walkthrough (Chapter 3) is recommended. - The configuration and administration of the cluster after it has been installed is covered in the Bright Cluster Manager Administrator Manual.
-The Administrator Manual should be consulted for further background information as well as guidance on cluster administration tasks, after the introduction (Chapter 2) of the Installation Manual has been read. - If all else fails, administrator-level support is available.
-This is primarily via the e-mail address at support@brightcomputing. com.
+Chapter 6 lays out how to carry out the most common configuration changes that usually need to be done to make the cluster work in the new network. - For administrators that are very unfamiliar with clusters, reading the introduction (Chapter 2) and then the more detailed installation walkthrough for a bare metal installation (Chapter 3, sections 3.1, 3.2, and 3.3) is recommended.
+Having carried out the head node installation, the administrator can then return to this quickstart chapter (Chapter 1), and continue onward with the quickstart process of regular node installation (section 1.3). - The configuration and administration of the cluster after it has been installed is covered in the Bright Cluster Manager Administrator Manual.
+The Administrator Manual should be consulted for further background information as well as guidance on cluster administration tasks, after the introduction (Chapter 2) of the Installation Manual has been read. - If all else fails, administrator-level support is available via https://support.brightcomputing.com.
 Section 10.2 of the Administrator Manual has further details on how to brief the support team, so that the issue can be resolved as quickly as possible.